tsrbench/tsrbench.github.io/README.md

-# embodiedbench.github.io
+# tsrbench.github.io
-This is the project website for the paper "EmbodiedBench: Comprehensive Benchmarking Multi-modal Large Language Models for Vision-Driven Embodied Agents".
-Thanks to the Embodied Agent Interface Team for providing the template.
+This is the project website for the paper "TSRBench A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models".